nicolasard/personalStuff/Salt.md

 (!)
 First is nice to add the official Salt repository to our package manager https://repo.saltstack.com/

 ### Installing Salt minions (aka client side)
-Also I nstalled in salt minion using apt-get install salt-minion.
+Also I nstalled in salt minion using `apt-get install salt-minion`.

 ### Configuring the Salt minion (classic way)
 Reading the Salt official configurartion about how to configure Salt https://docs.saltstack.com/en/latest/ref/configuration/index.html#configuring-salt